 The card can be used at Cineplex Entertainment, Empire and Landmark theatres, the Toronto Zoo, the Art Gallery of Ontario, Casa Loma, the CN Tower, Ontario Place, the Ontario Science Centre and the Royal Ontario Museum, just to name a few.
-For a full list of locations that accept the card, please contact Easter Seals at one of the numbers provided above.
+A full list of venues that accept the card can be found here: http://www.access2card.ca/venues/.

 Who can apply?